AyomideKayode/alx-low_level_programming/0x12-singly_linked_lists/README.md

 	> how to build, use, and free singly linked lists

 ### Description of what each file shows:
-	* lists.h ----------- holds files' function prototypes and a sample struct linked list
+	* lists.h ----------- holds files' function prototypes and a sample struct linked list.
+	* main --- directory(folder) containing all main.c files.
 	* main.c files ----- holds test files that showcase examples of how to use functions
 	* Files that start with:
 	0. a function that prints all elements of a linked list